OPC-Router/opc-ua-umati-mssql-grafana/README.md

 For both operating systems, there are prerequisites that must already be met:
 - Connection to the Internet
 - Browser (If you are using **Firefox** then use a Version greater than **95.0.1**)
-- [OPC Router Managment](https://opc-router.com/?utm_source=GitHub&utm_medium=DockerSample&utm_campaign=OpcUaUmatiMssqlGrafana#test-now) (The OPC Router management is available for Windows systems)

 ### **Windows**
-A system with Docker and OPC Router Management installed is a prerequisite for the project.
+A system with Docker installed is a prerequisite for the project.
 This same system is required to have internet access.
 If you don't have Docker installed yet, you can download it [here](https://www.docker.com/get-started).
-The OPC Router Management can be found on our [website](https://opc-router.com/?utm_source=GitHub&utm_medium=DockerSample&utm_campaign=OpcUaUmatiMssqlGrafana#test-now).
 - Docker